jembi/hearth/README.md

 # Hearth
 A home for [FHIR](http://hl7.org/fhir/).

 This project aims to provide a fast and lightweight FHIR server that also supports some of the FHIR-based IHE profiles.
 It is still in the early stages of development, follow the project to stay informed.
+Currently, Hearth supports the DSTU2 version of FHIR, however, in the future multiple version support is planned.

 Our high level plan for the project can be found [here](https://docs.google.com/document/d/1wJr-A0xJFEwwR9y5c5tVGb0_rH7IQFBJRhMNRU31Fis/edit?usp=sharing).